+- flexitime

-- home working
+- home working or remote working

 - part-time working

 - term-time working

-- flexitime

-- working compressed hours
+- · working compressed hours

+- working staggered hours

+- working annualised hours

 - job sharing

 - shift work.

-Carers are protected under the Human Rights Act and Section 75 of the Northern Ireland Act, which requires public bodies to promote equality of opportunity for carers.
+Carers are protected under the Human Rights Act and Section 75 of the Northern Ireland Act, which requires public bodies to promote equality of opportunity for persons with dependants.
 In some cases carers may have rights under disability and sex discrimination legislation.